Emuzex/virgo-ui/docs/guide/features/presets.md

 If you had noticed in the installation section, to use virgo you need to use two presets.

-1. virgo (`presetvirgo`)
+1. virgo (`presetVirgo`)
 2. Theme Default (`presetThemeDefault` )

-`presetvirgo` provides core styles for virgo.
+`presetVirgo` provides core styles for virgo.
 These styles have nothing to do with visuals of any component.

 `presetThemeDefault` is where all the styling magic happens.